-But is the flat rate shortcut the best fit for you? or could it leave you out of pocket?
+So what is the best option for you - the new revised fixed rate method or the actual cost method?
 We talk to JSA Accounting to find out.
 JSA Accounting is a local Adelaide firm with offices at Reynella and Hindmarsh.

-Firstly, under the shortcut method, it’s no longer a requirement to have a dedicated home office to make a claim.
+Firstly, under the revised method, it’s no longer a requirement to have a dedicated home office to make a claim.
 The kitchen table or couch are allowed (phew!).

-Here’s a breakdown of what’s included in the traditional and new shortcut running expenses method.
+Here’s a breakdown of what’s included in the actual cost method and new fixed rate method.